Early Projects

 Partner Projects

 Invictus is a 2-stage mid powered rocket that is 4in in diameter and almost 6ft tall.
 Flight 1 of this rocket used 3 stages but was not successful.
-Flight 2 will run on a G80T-7 on the first stage and an F15-4 motor on the 2nd stage.
-This rocket leads ASA SXC's path towards L1 certification.
+Flight 2 ran on a G80T-7 on the first stage and an F15-4 motor on the 2nd stage, but unfortunately only lit its first stage.
+This rocket helps ASA SXC gain experience.

 Onkla SXC has been developing a fully homemade, partially 3d printed model rocket using Thrust Vector Control to steer the vehicle without there being fins on the side of the rocket.
-This project plays a major role in developing the avionics systems for Aims-1.
+This project plays a major role in developing the avionics systems for Aims-1 and could launch in June, 2025.

 Outer has been developing the Redshift vehicle for nearly two years now, and is finally preparing to fly it.
-This vehicle flies on G and H motors and will give Outer their L1 certification by 2026.
-This will give more of the Exela team L1 level experience in rocketry, furthering the experience put behind our programs.
+This vehicle flies on F, G and H class motors and will give Outer their L1 certification by 2026.
+This will give more of the Exela team L1 level experience in rocketry, furthering the thought behind our programs.